nehasingh931126/angularDemoCrud/README.md

 ## Features Used

-It is the basic project with some Angular concepts like Custom Directives
+It is the basic project with some Angular concepts like Custom Directives,
-Reactive forms
+Reactive forms,
-Basic Validations
+Basic Validations,
-Routing
+Routing,
 CRUD operation